If you need to hire and Spanish translation with a quality guarantee,

-- the Community of Latin American and Caribbean States
+- the Community of Latin American and the Caribbean States

 Globally, more than 450 million people speak Spanish, a language which has become the second most important language of international communication and the third most used on the internet.

-According to an Instituto Cervantes study, it is expected that by 2030 around 7.5% of the world’s population will be Spanish speakers.
+According to an Instituto Cervantes study, they expect that by 2030 around 7.5% of the world’s population will be Spanish speakers.

-Thus, only Chinese would exceed Spanish in terms of the number of native speakers.
+Thus, only the Chinese would exceed Spanish in terms of the number of native speakers.

 This study also concludes that, in three or four generations, 10% of the world population will understand Spanish.